-- your research into current evidence-informed practice for formative assessment, leads to you being invited to develop new guidance on curriculum design with impact across the university (A1, A5) - you lead the revision of institutional guidelines for the approval of new programmes, in line with new policy on inclusive assessment.
+- you lead the revision of institutional guidelines for the approval of new programmes, in line with new policy on inclusive assessment.
 This supports staff to become familiar with the new guidance quickly, contributing to impact (A1) - the outcomes of your working group include recommendations for supporting students with their assessment, including the availability of drop-in sessions, and a Quick Question and Answer service.
 This is created, and features a designated web page, with links to resources on the university's Virtual Learning Environment.
 Students report greater confidence in relation to assessment, and attainment improves on key programmes which had issues (A2, A4).